maehrlab/de_screen_analysis/README.md

 ## README

 This folder contains scripts used for analysis of single-cell RNA-seq data in our recent definitive endoderm screen.

-## Reproduction
+(For atacTFAP analysis, there is a separate repo.)

+You can find the data at [GEO: GSE127202](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE127202).
 You will need a couple of key R packages: `Seurat` version 2 (from the Satija lab) and `thymusatlastools2` available [here](https://github.com/maehrlab/thymusatlastools2).
 We also use [`freezr`](https://github.com/ekernf01/freezr) to save code and session info and to track processed data for use in downstream scripts.

 `main.Rmd` is the master script for the paper draft.
 To reproduce the paper,